One website coming up!

 frank sinatra costume ideas - 3

-(Frank Sinatra wearing a grey flannel suit with wide notch-lapelled jacket, gold lapel pin, royal blue satin skinny tie, and a grey fedora with a wide ivory silk hat band.
+(Frank Sinatra wearing a grey flannel suit with a wide notch-lapelled jacket, gold lapel pin, royal blue satin skinny tie, and a grey fedora with a wide ivory silk hat band.
 Seen here in a studio session at Capitol Records, 1954)

 Search